-B. Interim Appointments To Fill Vacancies and Unexpired Terms on the Supreme Court
+B. Interim Appointments to Fill Vacancies and Unexpired Terms on the Supreme Court

-General Comments - Appointments to fill vacancies on the Supreme Court in the five counties of New York City, created other than by expiration of a term, are made by the Governor upon advice and consent of the State Senate.
+General Comments - Appointments to fill vacancies on the Supreme Court, created other than by expiration of a term, are filled at the next general election, and until then are filled by the Governor upon advice and consent of the State Senate.
 N.Y.
-Const.
-Art.
-6 § 21(a).
+Const. art.
+6, $\S 21(a)$.

 C. Acting Supreme Court Justice

+1. Jurisdiction

-- 1. Jurisdiction Same as Supreme Court Justice. - 2.
-Selection Process Designation by the Chief Administrator of the Courts upon consultation and agreement with the presiding justice of the appropriate Appellate Division.
+Same as Supreme Court Justice.

+2. Selection Process

+Designation by the Chief Administrator of the Courts upon consultation and agreement with the presiding justice of the appropriate Appellate Division.
 Selection made upon recommendations from an evaluatory panel consisting of the appropriate Deputy Chief Administrator for the Courts, the Deputy Chief Administrator for Management Support, the Administrative Judge for Matrimonial Matters, and the Administrative Judge of the court where the judge serves.
-The panel shall consult with Administrative Judges, bar associations, and other persons or groups as may be appropriate, and shall consider the productivity, scholarship, temperament and work ethic of eligible candidates and any complaints made against an applicant.
-See 22 N.Y.C.R.R.
-Parts 33 and 121.2. - 3.
-Eligibility Requirements Service as a judge in a court of limited jurisdiction (Court of Claims, County Court, Surrogate's Court, Civil, Criminal or Family Court) for at least two years, 22 N.Y.C.R.R.
-Part 121.2(c), and residence in the Department for which the appointment is made.
-N.Y.
-Const.
-Art.
-6 § 26. - 4.
-Term No greater than one year.
-22 N.Y.C.R.R. § 121.3.
+The panel shall consult with Administrative Judges, bar associations, and other persons or groups as may be appropriate, and shall consider the productivity, scholarship, temperament, and work ethic of eligible candidates and any complaints made against an applicant.
+See 22 N.Y.
+A.D.C. § 121.2.

+3. Eligibility Requirements

+Service as a judge in a court of limited jurisdiction (Court of Claims, County Court, Surrogate's Court, Civil, Criminal, or Family Court) for at least two years, 22 N.Y.
+A.D.C. § 121.2(c), and residence in the Department for which the appointment is made, N.Y.
+Const. art.
+6, § 26.

+4. Term

+No greater than one year, provided that the initial assignment shall be for a term of no more than four months.
+22 N.Y.
+A.D.C. § 121.3.
 Judges are eligible for redesignation at the end of term.
 Id.

-Judges interested in serving as Acting Supreme Court Justices in The City of New York should proceed through the judicial administration of the court in which they sit.
+Judges interested in serving as Acting Supreme Court Justices in the City of New York should proceed through the judicial administration of the court in which they sit.

 D. Supreme Court, Appellate Terms

+1. Jurisdiction

-- 1. Jurisdiction The Appellate Division of the Supreme Court in each Judicial Department may establish an Appellate Term for the Department, Judicial District or County within that Department, and may authorize the Appellate Term to hear appeals authorized by law to be taken to the Supreme Court or the Appellate Division, other than appeals from the Supreme Court, a Surrogate's Court or appeals in criminal cases prosecuted by indictment or information.
+The Appellate Division of the Supreme Court in each Judicial Department may establish an Appellate Term for the Department, Judicial District, or County within that Department, and may authorize the Appellate Term to hear appeals authorized by law to be taken to the Supreme Court or the Appellate Division, other than appeals from the Supreme Court, a Surrogate's Court, or appeals in criminal cases prosecuted by indictment or information.
 See N.Y.
-Const.
-Art.
-6 § 8(a), (d). - 2.
-Selection Process The Appellate Term is composed of between three and five Supreme Court Justices designated by the Chief Administrator of the Courts with the approval of the presiding justice of the appropriate appellate division.
-Id. § 8(a). - 3.
-Eligibility Requirements Service as a Supreme Court Justice.
+Const. art.
+6, § 8(a), (d).

+2. Selection Process

+The Appellate Term is composed of between three and five Supreme Court Justices designated by the Chief Administrator of the Courts with the approval of the presiding justice of the appropriate appellate division.
+Id. \S 8(a).

+3. Eligibility Requirements

+Service as a Supreme Court Justice.
 Id.